oracle/rwloadsim/docs/ERRORLIST.md

 in each sql declaration.

 ### RWL-260 error: "bindout must be explicit"
-To use bindout as an implicit bind, the syntax :variable;
-is needed in the bindout specification.
+To use bindout as an implicit bind, the syntax :variable is needed in the bindout specification.

 ### RWL-261 error: "array define cannot be used with implicit defines"